MICAH's Precinct Caucus Resolutions

 Title: Lead Safe Homes

-Children are getting poisoned by lead from lead paint in older homes and apartments.
+Rationale: Children are getting poisoned by lead from lead paint in older homes and apartments.

 Resolved: We support the Lead Safe Homes legislation.